 Methods to Replicate Data from MySQL to Databricks?

-You can replicate data from MySQL to Databricks using any of the two methods:
+You can replicate data from MySQL to Databricks using either of the two methods:

 Method 1: Connect MySQL to Databricks Using Hevo